 Print this page

-A printable version of this fact sheet is available here.
+A printable version of the levy fact sheet is available here.

 Full text of the resolution passed by the City Council is available here.